-Throw zone (second paragraph): Throwers must keep at least one foot wholly within the inside edge of the throw zone.
-Throwers who exit the throw zone (as judged by both feet) prior to the 2-minute completion signal, shall be disqualified.
+Throw zone (second paragraph): Throwers who exit the throw zone prior to the 2-minute completion signal, shall be disqualified.

 Time limit: Throwers must make a fair throw and victims must grasp the rope twice within 2-minutes.
 If a throw falls short or outside the allocated lane, throwers may recover the line and throw again as often as necessary up to the 2-minute limit.
 Throwers who fail to have the victim grasp the rope twice before the 2-minute completion signal shall be designated as "Did Not Finish" (DNF).